jhod0/Haskell-Mastermind/README.md

 To compile, simply:
 `ghc Main.hs -o MASTERMIND`

+Or, for system-wide: `cabal install`

+Or for one-time use: `runghc Main.hs`

 I have only tried this on Linux (Mint), and I suspect the colors will not work properly on any other platform